GeDi: Generative Discriminator Guided Sequence Generation: Experiments

 \subsection{Multi-class topic control}

-We apply the methods in Section \ref{sec:multi} to train GeDis to model larger numbers of topics.
-We use the AG news topic classification data set \citep{zhang2015character} which has 4 topics (World, Sports, Business, and Science/Tech), and train GeDis by concatenating ``True'' and ``False'' with topic names to create control codes and anti control codes for each topic.
-The GeDi is trained to classify whether the text and topic control code match.
-We trained GeDis with 6 values of $\lambda$ (including $\lambda=1$), starting from GPT2-medium as in the previous sections.
-As in Section \ref{sec:generative}, we only train the CC-LMs on half of the dataset, and train a RoBERTa classifier on the other half to measure label fidelity.
+We extend GeDi to the multi-class setting by training it to classify whether or not a sequence matches a topic.
+This can be done with CC-LM by training it to condition on a ``true'' and ``false" control code, where sequences have the name of a topic prepended.
+The ``true'' control code corresponds to sequences where the prepended topic matches the sequence, and the ``false'' control code corresponds to sequences where the prepended topic does not match the text.
+For generation, the desired attribute is set to ``true'' and the prompt is prepended with the desired topic.
+Refer to Appendix \ref{sec:multi} for additional details.
+We use the AG news topic classification data set \citep{zhang2015character} which has 4 topics (World, Sports, Business, and Science/Tech) to train GeDis with 6 values of $\lambda$ (including $\lambda=1$).
+We only train the CC-LMs on half of the dataset and train a RoBERTa classifier on the other half to measure label fidelity.
 After training, we applied each GeDi to guide generation from GPT2-XL.
-We use minimum 50 character prompts from the multi-news dataset \citep{fabbri2019multi} to condition on for generation.
-The prompt often will not fit with the desired news topic, sometimes creating a challenge for the model to relate the article to the desired topic.
-We measured automatic label fidelity first as given by the RoBERTa classifier, as given in Figure \ref{fig:ag_news_LF}.
+We use a minimum of 50 character prompts from the multi-news dataset \citep{fabbri2019multi} to condition on for generation.
+The prompt often will not fit with the desired topic, sometimes creating a challenge for the model to relate the article to the desired attribute.
+We measured automatic label fidelity first as given by the RoBERTa classifier, and we found the generatively trained GeDi guide ($\lambda=1$) achieved a significantly lower automatic label fidelity (61\% for $\lambda=1$ vs. 74\% for $\lambda=0.8$), suggesting that GeDi-training may be important for extending GeDi-guided generation to many control codes using the proposed binarization method.

-We found the generatively trained GeDi guide ($\lambda=1$) achieved a significantly lower automatic label fidelity, suggesting that GeDi-training may be important for extending GeDi-guided generation to many control codes using the proposed binarization method.
-We ran human evaluation on samples from the 4 news topics comparing our strongest GeDi guide (based on automatic label fidelity), and raw GPT-2-XL.
-Annotators were given the topic and asked to rate samples on topic relevance and linguistic acceptability.
-The results are given in Table \ref{tab:topic_humanfid} .
-GeDi-guided generation gave text with a high relevance on all 4 topics while maintaining a similar level of linguistic acceptability to GPT2-XL.
-We also observed some amusing samples where the model creatively generalized a prompt that had very little to do with the topic, for instance in Table \ref{gedi_disc_custom_prompt_audi_word}.
-We give more examples of GeDi topic generation in Appendix \ref{apdx:topic}.
+We ran human evaluation on samples from the 4 news topics comparing our strongest GeDi guide (we chose $\lambda=0.8$ based on automatic label fidelity), and raw GPT-2-XL.
+Annotators were given the topic and asked to rate samples on topic relevance and linguistic quality.
+The results are given in Table \ref{tab:topic_humanfid}.
+GeDi-guided generation gave text with high relevance for all 4 topics while maintaining a similar level of linguistic quality to GPT2-XL.
+We give examples of GeDi topic generation in Appendix \ref{apdx:topic}.

-\subsection{Zero-shot control codes}
+\subsubsection{Zero-shot control codes}